NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

 ##### Part C

-This part involves optimisation of code in Chapter 5.
+- [x] This part involves optimising program which is in Chapter 5.
 I will do this part once I finish that chapter.

 ###### (1) What the task of this part?